volodymyrradchenko/ember-django/README.md

+# WIP // TUTORIAL.
+Ember.js + Django REST framework

+## To-dos:
+- [ ] Setting up backend
+ - [ ] pyenv and virtualenv
+- [ ] Setting up frontend
+ - [ ] node.js and nvm

+## Building minimal Ember.js client and Django server

+This is a minimal guide to setting up basic Django backend and making it work with Ember.js

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/volodymyrradchenko/ember-django/edit/master/README.md) to maintain and preview the content for your website in Markdown files.